Review position descriptions below.

 REQUIREMENTS

-- 18 years of age or older
+- Be 18 years of age or older

-- A resident and registered to vote in Colorado
+- Be registered to vote in Colorado

 - Pass a Colorado Bureau of Investigation (CBI) background check

-- Not a candidate or a relative to the 2nd degree of a candidate on the ballot
+- Not be a candidate or a relative to the 2nd degree of a candidate on the ballot

 Note - Student Judges are hired for General Elections only and must be 16 or 17 years old.